 The basic structure of the earth house is inspired and influenced by the location’s topography and local domestication techniques which are an integral part of the traditional Cycladic architecture.

 The site is a natural saddle where two slopes meet.
 Two long stone walls bridge the hills, allowing the house to nestle between the space while maintaining the continuity of the landscape flowing over it.
-The single-level 237-square-meter villa has four internal courtyards drawing light and breeze inside the vast living room, four bedrooms, play room and study.
+The single-level 237-square-meter villa has four internal courtyards drawing light and breeze inside the expansive living room, four bedrooms, a playroom and study.

-On the side facing the sea, a pool terrace promise unforgettable moments while watching the sun setting in the distance.
+On the sea-facing side, a pool terrace promises unforgettable moments while watching the sun setting in the distance.
 It is here where the villa’s architectural concept truly and gloriously comes to life, as you literally lay inside the mountain’s embrace.